- CATCH A CAT

-The Savannah River is one of historic Savannah’s most enthralling thoroughfares… a highway for a colorful mix of tour boats, yachts, tugs and ocean-going vessels.
-The beloved Savannah Belles Ferry system serves as a link between River Street and Hutchinson Island, home of the Savannah Convention Center and the Westin Savannah Harbor Golf Resort & Spa.
+The Savannah Belles Ferry system provides free passage across the Savannah River between downtown’s riverwalk and Hutchinson Island, home of the Savannah Convention Center and Westin Savannah Harbor Golf Resort & Spa.

 Ferry Landings Locations

 - Savannah Riverwalk at City Hall

-- Waving Girl Landing at the Savannah Marriott Riverfront
+- Savannah Riverwalk in Morrell Park near the Savannah Marriott Riverfront